hknokh/SFTasker-Salesforce-DX-Project-Management-Tool/messages/commands.md

 # flags.manifest.summary

-Absolute or relative path to the package.xml file containing the profiles to retrieve from the org.
+Absolute or relative path to the package.xml file containing the metadata to retrieve from the org.

 # flags.source-dir.summary